atog/amanda/README.md

 To publish your new post hit the configured refresh url, e.g. http://blog.example.com/{your_refresh_path}

+On the index page it always shows the most recent post and one random post.

 ## Deploy on heroku

 Push the app to [Heroku](http://heroku.com) and [configure following environment variables](https://devcenter.heroku.com/articles/config-vars):